Storytelling

 Tension thought leadership, case studies, and more

 A few years ago, we wanted to impress upon marketers the importance and power of a great story.
-So we gave five filmmakers in Contently’s network a challenge: Tell a story that communicates the power of storytelling in less than two minutes.
+So we gave five filmmakers in Contently’s network a challenge: a film tension story.
+Tell a story that communicates the power of storytelling in less than two minutes.
 (Very meta.)
 Our favorite submission didn’t mention content marketing at all.
 Instead, it told the story of a man trapped in an elevator.

 Another example I love came from Adobe a few years ago.
 A desperate marketer needs some clicks to get through Q4, so he hits up a hardcore clicks dealer on the wrong side of town.
 Naturally, things go desperately wrong.